 - Doubtful win—The lead is interested in a competitor’s offering or is lukewarm for some other reason.
 More time will be required.

 Communication begins with speaking the same language.
 Many companies introduce a sales methodology but fail to establish common vocabulary when tracking and ranking opportunities.

-“When I say a common vocabulary, I mean there can be no room for exceptions, subjectivity or theories about how every situation is different,” Mason says.
+“When I say a common vocabulary, I mean there can be no room for exceptions, subjectivity or theories about how every situation is different,” O'Shea says.
 “Otherwise, you can’t generate a credible forecast across people and products.”